How to Apply for Medicaid in Missouri

 When signing up for Medicaid in Missouri, it is important to know which application method is right for you.
 Many choose to apply online for Medicaid benefits because it is often faster and more convenient.
 To apply for Medicaid online, you need to create an account on the benefits website managed by the state of Missouri.
 Then, you can check if you meet program qualifications and proceed with applying for enrollment.

 If you are not interested in applying for Medicaid online, you can use the paper application.
 Simply print the MO Medicaid application form from the internet and start filling it out.
 Once the Medicaid application is complete, you can mail it your local social services office.
 If you are having trouble with the application for Medicaid, you can call the state office and receive help in English, Spanish and many other languages.
-For more help with applying for Medicaid, you can download our comprehensive guide.
+For more information about applying for Medicaid, you can download our free guide.

 When applying for Missouri Medicaid, be aware that the program is called MO HealthNet locally.
 If you need Medicaid benefits for your children, that program is called the Healthy Children and Youth Program.
 Not all medical benefits programs in Missouri are a part of the Medicaid program.
 Be sure you are applying for the right one before submitting the application.